ashishoffline/Utilities/README.md

 ## Utilities.Api
 #### ApiHelper (HttpClient) helper.
-It used IHttpClientFactory.
+It uses IHttpClientFactory.
 [How to make HTTP requests](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0 "How to use IHttpClientFactory and HttpClient to make the Http call.")

 To use this Helper register in Startup.cs ConfigureServices method for DI.
 ``` C#